 Alternatively, a US Holder of "marketable stock" (as defined below) in a PFIC may make a mark-to-market election with respect to shares of a PFIC to elect out of the tax treatment discussed above.
-If a US Holder makes a valid mark-to-market election for the common shares, the US Holder will include in income each year an amount equal to the excess, if any, of the fair market value of the common shares as of the close of its taxable year over its adjusted basis in such common shares.
+If a US Holder makes a valid mark-to-market election for our common shares, the US Holder will include in income each year an amount equal to the excess, if any, of the fair market value of the common shares as of the close of its taxable year over its adjusted basis in such common shares.
 The US Holder is allowed a deduction for the excess, if any, of the adjusted basis of the common shares over their fair market value as of the close of the taxable year.
-However, deductions are allowable only to the extent of any net mark-to-market gains on the common shares included in the U.S. Holder's income for prior taxable years.
-Amounts included in a U.S. Holder's income under a mark-to-market election, as well as gain on the actual sale or other disposition of the common shares, as well as to any loss realized on the actual sale or disposition of the common shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such common shares.
+However, deductions are allowable only to the extent of any net mark-to-market gains on the common shares included in the US Holder's income for prior taxable years.
+Amounts included in a US Holder's income under a mark-to-market election, as well as gain on the actual sale or other disposition of the common shares, are treated as ordinary income.
+Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on the common shares, as well as to any loss realized on the actual sale or disposition of the common shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such common shares.
 A US Holder's basis in the common shares will be adjusted to reflect any such income or loss amounts.
 If a US Holder makes such an election, the tax rules that ordinarily apply to distributions by corporations that are not PFICs would apply to distributions by us, except that the lower applicable capital gains rate for "qualified dividend income" discussed above under "Dividends and Other Distributions on the Common Shares" would not apply.

-The mark-to-market election is available only for "marketable stock," which is stock that is traded in other than de minimis quantities on at least 15 days during each calendar quarter on a qualified exchange, including NYSE MKT Equities, or other market, as defined in applicable US Treasury regulations.
+The mark-to-market election is available only for "marketable stock", which is stock that is traded in other than de minimis quantities on at least 15 days during each calendar quarter on a qualified exchange, including NYSE MKT Equities, or other market, as defined in applicable US Treasury regulations.
 We expect that our common shares will continue to be listed on NYSE MKT Equities and, consequently, the mark-to-market election would be available to US Holders of common shares were we to be a PFIC.

 If a non-US corporation is a PFIC, a holder of shares in that corporation can avoid taxation under the rules described above by making a "qualified electing fund" election to include its share of the corporation's ordinary earnings and net capital gain income on a current basis.
-However, a US Holder can make a qualified electing fund election with respect to its common shares only if we furnish the US Holder annually with certain tax information.
+However, a US Holder can make a qualified electing fund election with respect to its common shares of the Company only if we furnish the US Holder annually with certain tax information.
 We intend to prepare or provide such information.

-A US Holder that holds common shares in any year in which we are a PFIC will be required to file IRS Form 8621 regarding distributions received on the common shares and any gain realized on the disposition of the common shares.
+A US Holder that holds our common shares in any year in which we are a PFIC will be required to file Internal Revenue Service ("IRS") Form 8621 regarding distributions received on the common shares and any gain realized on the disposition of the common shares.

-US Holders are urged to consult their tax advisors regarding the application of the PFIC rules to the ownership and disposition of common shares.
+US Holders are urged to consult their tax advisors regarding the application of the PFIC rules to the ownership and disposition of our common shares.